hashchange/jquery.documentsize/README.md

 When the component loads, it tests the browser – jQuery doesn't.
 The test touches the DOM and takes some extra time.
 How much exactly, depends on browser and platform, but it is negligible.
 The test usually takes between 5 and 25 milliseconds, even in IE8 and on mobile devices.

 Once that is done, jQuery.documentSize is actually faster than the equivalent jQuery call.

+## Precision

+Like pretty much all native functions related to size, the ones provided here return pixel values as integers, not floats.
+Fractional pixel values get lost in the process.
+That doesn't matter on the desktop, but it does on mobile.

+The size of the window, aka the [visual viewport][quirksmode-mobile-viewports], is expressed in CSS pixels.
+When pinch-zooming into a page on a mobile device, that size shrinks.
+Zooming can stop at any level, and in most cases, the CSS pixels which are visible on screen – now enlarged – don't line up neatly with the window.
+The boundary of the window cuts right through them.
+When zooming in, partial pixels along the edges are the norm, not the exception.

+`$.windowWidth()` and `$.windowHeight()` return integers only, so you have to put up with rounding errors when the user zooms in.
+There is no way around it.
+Browsers simply don't provide the data for a more accurate return value.

+The issue, however, does not affect `$.documentWidth()` and `$.documentHeight()`.
+The document size is defined in terms of the [layout viewport][quirksmode-mobile-viewports] and therefore unaffected by zooming.
+Fractional pixel values simply don't occur that way.

 ## How is the document size defined?